jacobeskin/IB-Trading-System/README.md

 No limit orders or stoploss orders are submitted to IB, only market orders, limits and stops are tracked locally.

 Updates to README to follow with more detailed descriptions.
+Need to specify in error handling that if connection issue "ConnectionRefusedError: [Errno 10061] Connect call failed" because the platform is not up and running, then no restarting attempts are made.